imjoy-team/ImJoy/docs/i2k_tutorial.md

  1. Get a base64 string from the canvas in the image viewer
  2. Call `process` and pass the base64 string
  3. In the Python plugin, decode the base64 string into an image and process the image, for example, with [scikit-image](https://scikit-image.org/docs/stable/auto_examples/index.html) (e.g. [watershed](https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_watershed.html#sphx-glr-auto-examples-segmentation-plot-watershed-py)).
- 4. Cncode the result image into base64 string and return it
+ 4. Encode the result image into base64 string and return it
  5. Show the base64 string as an image on a canvas in the image viewer plugin

 ### Build deep learning based segmentation plugin with CellPose

 CellPose is a deep learning model developed by Stringer et al., 2020 ([paper](https://www.biorxiv.org/content/10.1101/2020.02.02.931238v1), [source code](https://github.com/MouseLand/cellpose)).

-It also provide a [server version](https://github.com/MouseLand/cellpose_web) for running inference from a remote server, for example the [cellpose demo website](https://cellpose.org/).
+It also provide a [server version](https://github.com/MouseLand/cellpose_web) for running inference from a remote server, for example the [CellPose demo website](https://cellpose.org/).

-Cellpose now supports the [ImJoy RPC communication]([a Pull Request](https://github.com/MouseLand/cellpose_web/pull/1)), such that Cellpose website itself can be used as a plugin.
+Cellpose now supports the [ImJoy RPC communication]([a Pull Request](https://github.com/MouseLand/cellpose_web/pull/1)), such that CellPose website itself can be used as a plugin.

 This further enables the CellPose segmentation feature in [ImageJ.JS](https://ij.imjoy.io/)(ImageJ compiled into javascript and running in the browser).
 This is [the plugin](https://gist.github.com/oeway/c9592f23c7ee147085f0504d2f3e993a) that calls the CellPose plugin and run segmentation with the https://cellpose.org server.
-You can also find an annoucement [here](https://forum.image.sc/t/new-imagej-js-release-with-3d-viewer-and-cellpose-segmentation/44842) about the cellpose feature.
+You can also find an announcement [here](https://forum.image.sc/t/new-imagej-js-release-with-3d-viewer-and-cellpose-segmentation/44842) about the cellpose feature.

-?> While Cellpose running on a server makes it much easier for users to try.
+?> While CellPose running on a server makes it much easier for users to try.
 However, users will need to upload images to a server maintained by others (even though cellpose.org don't store users' images).
 Besides that, you cannot rely on that to process large amount of data.

-Therefore, let's make a ImJoy plugin in Python to run the Cellpose segmentaiton model locally (or on Google Colab with free GPU).
+Therefore, let's make a ImJoy plugin in Python to run the CellPose segmentation model locally (or on Google Colab with free GPU).

 Here is the code for the CellPose plugin:
 <!-- ImJoyPlugin: { "hide_code_block": true} -->